jagzph/gedit-mediawiki/README.md

 ## Development

 Git is used for revision control.
-[Repository can be browsed online or cloned.](https://github.com/jpfleury/gedit-mediawiki)
+[Repository can be browsed online or cloned.](https://github.com/jagzph/gedit-mediawiki)

+If you are looking for the original source and creator [Repository of jpfleury](https://github.com/jpfleury/gedit-mediawiki)

+All the credits goes to HIM not mine, I just cloned and add some small changes.

 ## License